icsnju/visualinux/README.md

 - `vplot --chat plot p with fields pid, comm`

 **vctrl** controls the panes and the views displayed on panes of the visualizer.
-For instance, split an existed pane to create a new one, or apply a VQL request on a view.
-VQL programs can be synthesized via LLM API.
+For instance, split an existed pane to create a new one, or apply a ViewQL request on a view.
+ViewQL programs can be synthesized via LLM API.

 - `vctrl split 1 -d h`